MinghuiChen43/awesome-deep-phenomena/README.md

   - Sanjeev Arora, Simon S. Du, Wei Hu, Zhiyuan Li, Ruslan Salakhutdinov, Ruosong Wang. *NeurIPS 2019*
   - Digest: The current paper gives the first efficient exact algorithm for computing the extension of NTK to convolutional neural nets, which we call Convolutional NTK (CNTK), as well as an efficient GPU implementation of this algorithm.

+- Fine-Grained Analysis of Optimization and Generalization for Overparameterized Two-Layer Neural Networks. [[paper]](https://arxiv.org/abs/1901.08584)
+  - Sanjeev Arora, Simon S. Du, Wei Hu, Zhiyuan Li, Ruosong Wang. *ICML 2019*
+  - Digest: This paper analyzes training and generalization for a simple 2-layer ReLU net with random initialization.
+The key idea is to track dynamics of training and generalization via properties of a related kernel.

 ### 2018

+-Gradient Descent Finds Global Minima of Deep Neural Networks. [[paper]](https://arxiv.org/abs/1811.03804)
+  - Simon S. Du, Jason D. Lee, Haochuan Li, Liwei Wang, Xiyu Zhai. *ICML 2019*
+  - Digest: Our analysis relies on the particular structure of the Gram matrix induced by the neural network architecture.
+This structure allows us to show the Gram matrix is stable throughout the training process and this stability implies the global optimality of the gradient descent algorithm.

 - Gradient Descent Provably Optimizes Over-parameterized Neural Networks. [[paper]](https://arxiv.org/abs/1810.02054)
   - Simon S. Du, Xiyu Zhai, Barnabas Poczos, Aarti Singh. *ICLR 2019*